Kopano-dev/kwmserver/README.md

 ```

 Kopano Webmeetings server should be exposed with TLS.
 Usually a frontend HTTP
 proxy like Nginx is suitable.
-For inspiration take a look at the `Caddyfile` in
+For an example take a look at the `Caddyfile.example`
-the root of this project.
+in the root of this project.

 ## Run unit tests